yanosh01/minnowhelpme/README.md

 * Upvote time can be changed
 * Upvote Channel can be changed
 * Use MongoDb installed locally
-* Use you steem bot account to upvote
+* Use your steem bot account to upvote
 * use the syntax: `$upvote <steemit link>`

 # How to install?